-As a looter shooter, Destiny 2 is both a first-person shooter and an MMO.
-It’s therefore expected to be complex and vast.
-Problem is, Bungie may have created a great game with enormous potential, yet they have done a poor job at introducing new players to said game.
+Problem is, Bungie may have created a great game with enormous potential, yet they struggle to introduce new players to said game.

 Destiny 2 may be a great game, but it desperately needs a few basic features.
 Namely, a better inventory manager and an in-game group finder.

 You can still play and enjoy Destiny 2 “out of the box”, but these third-party tools will greatly improve your experience (plus, they’re all free and come from reliable sources):

 Somehow, Destiny 2 doesn’t have an in-game Fireteam finder.
 Luckily, this companion app has a good LFG (looking for group) system, plus an inventory manager, and lets you collect bounties on the go!

 This massive database includes every weapon and armor piece that exists in Destiny 2, but on top of that, is the best PVP stat tracker available.
 If you’re serious about PVP, you need this.

 - Light.gg: Probably the biggest D2 database around, I use it all the time to check stats and rolls for weapons.

 - Braytech.org: A web app that covers everything.
 My favorite parts: Quests and Triumphs tracking.

 - Destiny Sets: A web app to track what gear you already have, organized per themes/seasons.